What is giftedness?

-There are some common characteristics that many gifted children will show, often from a very young age.
-The below traits and characteristics grouped by type are typical amongst children in their infancy through their early years.
+There are some common characteristics that many gifted children will show, the below traits and characteristics are grouped by type and are typical amongst children in their infancy through their early years.

 Cognitive